First Response Time

-Intercom Metric
+Intercom metric

 First Response Time = First Agent Reply Timestamp − Conversation Created Timestamp